h2oboi89/AdventOfCode/README.md

 Solutions for [Advent of Code](https://adventofcode.com/)

 Usage:
- - `AdventOfCode.exe -h` displays usage information.
+ - `AdventOfCode.exe --help` displays usage information.

+NOTE: default is to run highest year, last day

 ## Description
  - `AdventOfCode` has solutions for each days problem for each year and is main executable